 The Reverend Phillip Blackburn was born and raised in Oklahoma City, OK.
 He graduated from the University of Kansas in 1997 and Austin Presbyterian Theological Seminary in 2001.
 Following his graduation, he moved to Edinburgh, Scotland and received a Master of Theology from the University of Edinburgh.
 He has served in ministry in Indianapolis, IN, Lincoln, IL and now Fort Smith, AR.
 He has been married to his wife, Tasha, since 2001 and they have two children, Calum and Alena.
 He enjoys sports, reading, chess and tennis.

 Keley Simpson is a native of Fort Smith, AR.
 She attended Arkansas Tech University and graduated with a Bachelor Degree in Psychology.
 Keley’s work experience includes program director for sexual assault and domestic violence services at the Donald W. Reynolds Crisis Intervention Center (formerly known as the Crisis Center for Battered Women and Crisis Center for Women) and Investigator for Crime Victims Reparation at the Office of the Attorney General Keley is a member of the Comprehensive Plan Implementation Committee with the city of Fort Smith.
 She is also a board member for 3 local non profits.
-She became a Master Gardener in May 2015.
+During her free time, Keley enjoys reading and writing poetry.

 Barry was born in Fort Smith but grew up in Ozark, AR.
 He earned his undergraduate degree at the University of Central Arkansas and a Masters in Opera (minus a thesis) from Oklahoma City University.
 Before coming to 1st Pres. he served in churches in Maumelle, Batesville and two other churches in Fort Smith.
 He has been married to Gini since 1997 and they have three children, Victoria, Cameron and Evan.
 They also have a granddaughter, Allison.
 He enjoys visiting historical places, reading historical books and anything else about American history.